Talha-Tariq/poptions/README.md

 *Some Extra Notes:*

-- Running poptions.callCreditSpread() will output values that have some variance from its previous run.
-This is because a new simulation is started from scratch.
-The amount of variance depends on how high **trials** is set.
+- Running poptions.callCreditSpread() will not output consistent results.
+There will always be some variance from its previous runs.
+This is because a new simulation is started from scratch for every run.
+The amount of variance depends on how high **trials** is set:
 More trials -> higher accuracy (less variance).

 - For the Long Call and Long Put strategies, **percentage_array** is replaced with **multiple_array**.
 This means that the target profit is now defined as a multiple of the debit that you paid to open the position.
-For example, if you bought a call options for $1.00, a value of [2] in **multiple_array** means that your target profit is 2 * $ 1.00 = $ 2.00.
+For example, if you bought a call option for $1.00, a value of [2] in **multiple_array** means that your target profit is 2 * $ 1.00 = $ 2.00.

 - You can evaluate existing trades with poptions!
 Type the net credit received into ONE of the short price variables, and leave the rest of the price variables at 0.
 Fill out all other variables with present data.
 Example: Net credit received was $0.73 for a Call Credit Spread, so **short_price** is 0.73 and **long_price** is 0.
 All other variables are filled with present data.
+For strategies where a net debit is paid like Debit Spreads, the debit paid should be in ONE of the *long* price variables, and leave the rest of the price variables at 0.

-*Entering existing trades is NOT supported for Covered Calls unless the current underlying price is the same as it was when you opened the position!
+*Entering existing trades is NOT supported for **Covered Calls** unless the current underlying price is the same as it was when you opened the position!
 This is because the **underlying** variable refers to the purchase price of the stock when you opened the position.*